Queen marks 96th birthday with new picture as Harry opens up in TV interview

 Prince Harry told NBC’s Today show on Wednesday about his visit to see the Queen at Windsor last week.
 It was his and Meghan’s first joint visit to the UK since moving to the US more than two years ago.

 “It was really nice to catch up with her,” he said.
 “She’s on great form.
-She’s always got a great sense of humor with me.”
+She’s always got a great sense of humour with me.”

-Harry said he wanted to return to Britain with his children for the Queen’s upcoming platinum jubilee, but was struggling with security.
+The duke said he wanted to return to Britain with his children for the Queen’s upcoming platinum jubilee, but was struggling with security.
 “I don’t know yet.
 There’s a lot of things, with security issues and everything else,” he said, adding he was “trying to make it possible that I can get my kids to meet her”.

 But, he said, the US is home for now and he has been greeted in his Santa Barbara community “with open arms”.